-Researchers are investigating this problem and trying to find a solution.
-The most recent trial conducted was the MARINER trial, whose results were just released in August at the European Society of Cardiology Congress.
+The MARINER trial looked at this issue and the results were released in August 2018 at the European Society of Cardiology Congress.

-“The MARINER trial’s aim was to optimize the thromboprophylaxis in medically ill patients with the specific aim of reducing venous thrombosis,” explained Dr. Ebrahim Barkoudah, Associate Director of Hospital Medicine Unit at Brigham and Women’s Hospital.
+“The trial’s aim was to optimize blood clot prevention in medically ill patients with the specific aim of reducing VTE,” explained Dr. Ebrahim Barkoudah, Associate Director of Hospital Medicine Unit at Brigham and Women’s Hospital.

-In the trial, 12,024 medically ill patients were randomized to either receive 10 mg of rivaroxaban once daily, or a placebo.
-These patients took the medication or the placebo for 45 days.
+In the trial, 12,024 medically ill patients were randomized to receive 10 mg of rivaroxaban once daily for 45 days or a placebo for 45 days.
 The primary efficacy outcome was symptomatic VTE or VTE-related death, and the principal safety outcome was major bleeding.

-Out of the 12,024 patients in the trial, 50 of the 6,007 patients on rivaroxaban and 66 of the 6,012 patients on the placebo experienced symptomatic VTE or VTE-related death.
-In relation to major bleeding, 12 out of 5982 patients on rivaroxaban experienced major bleeding and 9 out of 5,980 patients in the placebo group experienced major bleeding.
+Among the patients in the trial, 50 of the 6,007 patients on rivaroxaban and 66 of the 6,012 patients on the placebo experienced symptomatic VTE or VTE-related death.
+Twelve of the 5,982 patients on rivaroxaban and 9 of the 5,980 patients in the placebo group experienced major bleeding.

 The trial results were considered neutral.
-The investigators on the study concluded, “Rivaroxaban was not associated with a significant lower risk of symptomatic venous thromboembolism and death due to venous thromboembolism than placebo.
-The incidence of major bleeding was low.”
+“Rivaroxaban was not associated with a significantly lower risk of symptomatic VTE and VTE-related death than placebo.
+However, it did reduce symptomatic VTE.
+The incidence of major bleeding was low,” study investigators concluded.

-According to Dr. Barkoudah, MARINER suggests that rivaroxaban should not be prescribed to medically ill patients in general until researchers examine the evidence further.
-Secondary endpoints show that certain groups of patients—those with heart failure, for instance—might benefit more from extended VTE thromboprophylaxis, but additional examination and studies will be needed to confirm these results.
+Secondary endpoints demonstrated that certain groups of patients—those with heart failure, for instance—might benefit more from extended VTE thromboprophylaxis, but additional studies will be needed to confirm these results.

-While the trial results may not be immediately revolutionizing how patients will be treated, the MARINER trial does emphasize the risk that patients face while in the hospital and post-discharge.
+Although MARINER was a neutral trial, it does emphasize the risk that patients face while in the hospital and after discharge.

-“This trial added to our knowledge and shed light on how we look at the risk,” explained Dr. Barkoudah, emphasizing the importance of hospitalists recognizing the risk of VTE after hospital discharge.
-“Hospitalists do not see the risk in their patient community because they are discharging the patient, but the risk is out there.
+“This trial added to our knowledge and sheds light on how we look at the risk,” explained Dr. Barkoudah.
+“Hospitalists, in particular, don’t see the risk in their patient communities because they’re discharging the patient, but the risk is out there.
 The patient leaves with the risk.”

-If you have a history of blood clots, it’s important that your healthcare team knows about your medical history and any medications you may be taking, including anticoagulants.
-Once your healthcare provider knows about your history, there are precautions to help protect you from developing a new blood clot.
+If you have a history of blood clots, it’s important that your healthcare team knows about it.
+You should also let them know about any medications you’re taking, including anticoagulants.

-Being in the hospital is a scary and stressful time, but knowing the right questions to ask can make all the difference.
+Being in the hospital is a scary and stressful time, but communicating your medical history to providers and knowing the right questions to ask can make all the difference.